Championship Wrestling from Florida: Professional Wrestling Federation

-Dusty Rhodes made his debut for the company on March 4, 1989 at an event in Titusville, FL when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slaytor.
-A week later at the PWF Homecoming event in Tampa, FL he pinned Big Steel Man to become the first PWF Heavyweight Champion.
-Later that spring as the PWF began to grow Rhodes received a surprise backstage visit from Bobby Heenan, who inquired on the state of the company's business.
+Dusty Rhodes made his debut for the company on March 4, 1989, at an event in Titusville, Florida, when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slaytor.
+A week later at the PWF Homecoming event in Tampa, he pinned Big Steel Man to become the first PWF Heavyweight Champion.
+Later that spring as the PWF began to grow, Rhodes received a surprise backstage visit from Bobby Heenan, who inquired on the state of the company's business.
 Shortly thereafter Vince McMahon reached out to Rhodes and made an offer to acquire the PWF as a developmental territory and to bring Rhodes into the WWF.
 He refused, as his desire was to grow the territory into a national brand that could compete with WCW and the WWF.
 However the Professional Wrestling Federation's backers did not have a desire to fund the company at a level necessary to enhance the territory further.
 In May he decided to part ways with the PWF and join the World Wrestling Federation as a wrestler.

-Before departing, Rhodes was defeated by The Big Steel Man on May 13, 1989 for the PWF title at an event in Sarasota, FL.
+Before departing, Rhodes was defeated by The Big Steel Man on May 13, 1989, for the PWF title at an event in Sarasota.
 His final match with the company was on May 20, where he wrestled Steel Man at an event in Fort Lauderdale.
 The promotion closed shortly after holding its last show June 29, 1991, in Nassau, Bahamas, which saw Tyree Pride beat Steve Keirn for the PWF Florida Championship.

 Television programs and tape library

-CWF filmed and later taped its weekly TV wrestling show at the famed Sportatorium at 106 N. Albany in Tampa, Fla., which was in reality a small television studio with seating for a live audience of about 100 people (1/40th of the seating capacity of its Dallas counterpart), with the wrestling office and gym in the same building.
+CWF filmed and later taped its weekly TV wrestling show at the Tampa Sportatorium at 106 North Albany Avenue in Tampa, which was in reality a small television studio with seating for a live audience of about 100 people, with the wrestling office and gym in the same building.
 Arena footage was always also used, and full arena show broadcasts began in the early '80s.
 CWF Spin-off shows were Championship Wrestling Superstars, Global Wrestling, North Florida Championship Wrestling, United States Class Wrestling, American Championship Wrestling and Southern Professional Wrestling.

+In 1960, Gordon Solie became the lead announcer for CWF's Saturday morning television shows, a spot he would occupy for the next quarter-century.
+In 1980, he hired singer Barbara Clary, who was bilingual to conduct interviews in both English and Spanish.
+Solie was joined on commentary by Buddy Colt during the program's final years.

 On March 2, 2006, the CWF library was purchased by World Wrestling Entertainment (WWE) for the DVD on Dusty Rhodes.

-Gordon Solie was featured at the end of WWE's FCW TV show, FCW TV in a tribute to CWF and himself.

-Howard Brody started NWA Florida in 1990 and he booked for it until 2002.

-In 2003, Kevin Rhodes started Championship Wrestling from Florida as a member of the NWA.
-He occasionally has some stars of 1980s wrestling appear in his promotion.

-In 2007, World Wrestling Entertainment (WWE) revived the promotion as a developmental territory under the name Florida Championship Wrestling (FCW).
+In 2007, WWE revived the promotion as a developmental territory under the name Florida Championship Wrestling (FCW).
 In 2012, the promotion began operating under the NXT banner, dropping references to FCW.
 On June 28, 2013, the WWE formally shuttered the Florida Championship Wrestling Arena, moving all equipment and personnel to the WWE Performance Center in Orlando.